red-gate/web-kata/kata-ts-7.md

 One of the main reasons Redux can be very useful in complex applications is that you can share the same data across multiple components in a simple way.
 Without Redux you would have to pass down props, copy of data and/or callbacks in order to update data for every component.

 The way Redux helps you with this is that you can define a single source of truth for your data.
-The state of your whole application is store in a single object tree within a single store AND hopefuly you are not duplicating data content anywhere.
+The state of your whole application is store in a single object tree within a single store AND hopefully you are not duplicating data content anywhere.

 This is called the [single source of truth principle](https://github.com/reactjs/redux/blob/master/docs/introduction/ThreePrinciples.md)